 We have gathered all of the snippets of wisdom we can from our top, most experienced consultants and asked them to provide each of their top tips for candidates when it comes to showcasing your skills, introducing yourself confidently and dealing with any interview stress.

 So let’s meet the consultants and see what top tips they have to offer…

-Emma is one of ISL’s Senior Consultants and focuses on the Product Management market in London.
-Emma knows how to make a good impression when it comes to interviews and has some top tips to help you sail through yours:
+Roxy is one of ISL’s highest billers and has several years of experience in .NET/C# Development recruitment.
+Roxy knows how to make a good impression when it comes to interviews and has some top tips to help you sail through first and second stage interviews:

 Gareth is ISL’s Technology Recruitment Team Leader and has amassed a great deal of experience recruiting in both Engineering and IT sectors for SMEs through to widely known Blue Chip companies.
 Here are his top tips to succeed in an interview:

-- Research the hiring managers on LinkedIn and look into their experience.
+- Research the hiring managers on LinkedIn and looking into their experience

 Jon is ISL’s Desk Lead for IT recruitment in London and has had a great deal of exposure to the Java market interview process which has taught him the keys to interview success in the IT world.
 Jon advises that you:

 - Introduce yourself with a firm handshake, this shows you have energy and are raring to go!

 - Be polite to everybody because you never know who you’re talking to.

 - Try to show your personality by asking questions about the interviewers, make cheerful small talk and show an interest in what they’re up to in their projects/role.